henreyes/trench/README.md

 # trench

 Inspiration: I made a LISP interpreter in LISP, so I figured I'd extend that idea and make one using Rust.\
-Purpose: To learn the Rust programming language.\
+Purpose: To learn the Rust programming language.
+Currently I intend for this to be a small project.

 ## currently supported features: